czukowski/I18n_Plural/README.md

 Nice people at CLDR have taken their time to compile counting rules for a large amount of languages.
 This module includes these rules and a function, that converts any number to a proper context for that language.
 The possible contexts are 'zero', 'one', 'two', 'few', 'many' and 'other'.
-Most languages will only have 2-3 of these, but 'other' is always among them.
+Most languages will only have 2-3 of these, and any of them will always have 'other' context.

+The rules are defined in [these classes](https://github.com/czukowski/I18n_Plural/tree/master/classes/i18n/plural).
+If you don't see your language immediately, try looking into one.php, two.php and other generic names, they aggregate a large number of languages, that share similar rules.
+All the files have list of languages and the rules in human readable format in the headers.

 Example
 -------